AaronRiegel/GeistBot/README.md

 ### How to use

-A the current moment you will need to setup your own discord api access
+At the current moment you will need to setup your own discord api access

 * https://discord.com/developers/applications
 * https://discord.js.org/#/